Federal public defenders warn budget cuts may threaten ability to represent clients

 Word of the cuts is landing at a particularly tough time.
 This is also the 60th anniversary of the Gideon case, which guaranteed low-income people the right to a free lawyer if they're accused of serious crimes.

-Federal defenders have raced to handle a huge surge in cases related to the January 6th Capitol riot and to help in where a recent Supreme Court ruling upended the justice system.
+Federal defenders have raced to handle a huge surge in cases related to the January 6th Capitol riot and to help in Indian Country, where a recent Supreme Court ruling upended the justice system.

 If federal defenders are too strapped to handle these cases, the burden shifts to private defense attorneys, who are often paid more and have less expertise.